Keshwanth/Keshwanth_analyticsavenue/Power BI/Marketting Analytics/readme.md

 The analysis focuses on practical marketing questions:

 - Which campaigns deliver the highest reach and conversions?
-- Which campaigns are most cost-efficient (lowest cost per result)?
+- Which campaigns are most cost‑efficient (lowest cost per result)?
 - Which age groups and cities perform best?
 - How do impressions, reach, and results trend over time?
+- Where is spend high but performance relatively weak, indicating optimization opportunities?

 ---

 ## How to use the report

+1. Clone or download this repository.
-1. Open `Marketing Analytics Dashboard.pbix` in **Power BI Desktop**.
+2. Open `Marketing-Analytics.xlsx` in **Power BI Desktop** (if building from scratch) or open `Marketing Analytics Dashboard.pbix` directly.
+3. If Power BI asks for a file path, relink the PBIX to `Marketing-Analytics.xlsx` in the same folder.
-2. Use the slicers at the top to filter by campaign, page, city, or delivery status.
+4. Use the slicers at the top of the report to filter by campaign, page, city, or delivery status.
-3. Hover over visuals to see detailed tooltips (cost per result, CTR %, etc.).
+5. Hover over visuals to see detailed tooltips such as cost per result and CTR %.

-4. Use the visuals to compare campaigns, audiences, and locations and derive optimization ideas.
+You can modify measures or add new visuals (for example, ROAS or CAC) to extend the analysis.

 ---